 Aussies are very fond of their local products and companies.
 They proudly emphasize it and eagerly use the services and goods manufactured by other Australians.
 On the other end of the spectrum, they like new and innovative products and that’s where foreign companies can enter the market and show their potential.
-Australians are rather a conscious and eco friendly society caring for the environment and willing to purchase organic, healthy products.
+Australians are rather a conscious and eco-friendly society caring for the environment and willing to purchase organic, healthy products.

 Now it’s time to analyze the online sales in order to be able to better understand the expectations of the Australian customers.
-Below you can see the chart presenting the amount of people buying online in the previous years.
-As you’ve probably noticed, the number of the Internet purchases increases year by year.
+Below you can see the chart presenting the number of people buying online in the previous years.
+As you’ve probably noticed, the number of Internet purchases increases year by year.

 It should be noted that product categories such as fashion and media are becoming more and more popular – this is a huge opportunity for new and aspiring business owners.

 When taking into consideration website construction and its optimization it’s very important to analyze which devices are most frequently used to finalize the purchase.
 In 2017, sales via laptops were at the top of the ranking, desktop computers were second and mobile devices, such as smartphones and tablets were the third most commonly used medium for finalizing online transactions.

 When you finally decide to introduce your shop to the Australian market, try to find out what influences purchasing decisions.
 According to research, free delivery is the most appealing asset for Aussies.
 Remember about it to attract many customers.